 21:50 p.m.: Socialists campaigning for the European Commission

-The German Udo Bullmann, president of the S&D group, puts the group's candidate, Frans Timmermans, for the presidency of the European Commission, the only subject at the heart of the European Council meeting on Tuesday (28 May). " We see this evening that the EPP no longer has the result nor the political force.
-They can no longer pretend to define who will be the next president.
-We need a new coalition he analyzes. " Our lead candidate will use the UN Sustainable Development Goals as a roadmap for his policy when he becomes the new Commission President ".
+Germany's Udo Bullmann, president of the S&D group, places the group's candidate, Frans Timmermans, for the presidency of the European Commission as the sole subject at the heart of the European Council meeting on Tuesday (28 May). “ We see this evening that the EPP no longer has the results or the political strength.
+They can no longer claim to define who the next president will be.
+We need a new coalition he analyzes. " Our leading candidate will use the UN Sustainable Development Goals as a roadmap for his policies when he becomes the new Commission President ".

 00:20 am: the EPP defends the Spitzenkandidat

-While the ALDE centrists reject the Spitzenkandidat system, Manfred Weber, Spitzenkandidat for the Christian Democrats of the EPP, asks Parliament to confirm the choice of this method to appoint the future President of the European Commission.
+While the centrists of the ALDE reject the Spitzenkandidat system, Manfred Weber, Spitzenkandidat for the Christian Democrats of the EPP, asks Parliament to confirm the choice of this method to appoint the future president of the European Commission.
 As for the strength of the EPP, it remains established for him: “ If people take Parliament seriously, the Council should also take it seriously.
 Parties have to respect who is number 1, 2, 3.
 In our case, I don't feel a powerful victory today, but I'm glad we won ».

 00:30 a.m.: Frans Timmermans lends his hand to reconciliations